pilipb/BioAI/README.md

-# BioAI
+# Canopy Guide - Bio-Inspired AI Solution

 A solution to sustainable forestry through bio-inspired route planning.

-The code creates a best route taking into account multiple layers:
+The code creates the best route from A to B taking into account multiple layers:

 ### Layers